Yemi-sokunbi/TourReport/README.md

 # TourReport
-An NodeJs application for users to post and view details of a public relaxation places with details and reviews.
+A NodeJs application for users to post and view details of a public relaxation places with details and reviews.